No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 Chose Wails because it can utilize Go's performance and cross-platform ability with the flexibility and massive number of TypeScript and JavaScript libraries and tools.
 Despite the less-than-stellar documentation, the community in the Wails Discord server should be able to assist with issues that may arise.
 In addition to Wails, Next.js will be used as the TypeScript/JavaScript because the developer is familiar with the framework.

-**Certainty**: Medium.
+**Confidence**: Medium.
 It is not clear if using Wails will help produce the desired results within a reasonable amount of time.

 ## Pros and Cons of the Options